-Matteo Boiardo, older cousin of Giovanni Pico della Mirandola, wrote a poem that seems to describe, or perhaps propose, a tarot deck with four suits plus 22 triumph cards.
-Particularly challenging are Boiardo's 22 verses at the end, each of which describes a person from the Bible or from Greco-Roman myth or history, relating him or her to a particular virtue or vice.
+Matteo Boiardo, older cousin of Giovanni Pico della Mirandola, wrote a poem that seems to describe, or perhaps propose, a tarot-like deck with four suits plus 22 superior cards.
+Tarot researchers at trionfi.com once attempted to link these verses with the Ten Sephiroth of the Kabbalah.
+This attempt has now been removed from the site; however, parts of it remain of interest (see http://trionfi.com/0/h/).

-The interpretative problem is how to relate the specific pairings that Boiardo uses to these kelipoi and sephiroth: Pico does not give an account of the kelipoi at all, saying that it is "secret" (see below); as for the sephiroth, the descriptions Pico gives in his sections on Kabbalah aren't very helpful for generating the pairings that Boiardo uses.
+Trionfi, following Pico in 1487, mentioned a division between 10 "good Sephiroth" and 10 "bad kelipoi," the Kabbalist equivalent of the traditional division between virtues and vices, the virtues now as aspects of God in the celestial realm and the kelipoi as demonic husks or shells in this world.
+The idea apparently was that one must metaphorically peel off the shell to get to the spiritual kernel.
+The interpretative problem was then how to relate the specific pairings that Boiardo uses to these kelipoi and sephiroth: Pico did not give an account of the kelipoi at all, saying that it was "secret" (see below); as for the sephiroth, the descriptions Pico gave in his sections on Kabbalah aren't very helpful for generating the pairings that Boiardo uses.

 Pico's 900 Theses were published on either 8 November (Grofton Black, Pico's Heptaplus and Biblical Hermeneutics 2006, p.
-7) or 7 December (Farmer, Syncretism in the West 1998, p.
+7) or 7 December (Farmer, Syncretism in the West, 1998, p.
 3).
-Trionfi estimates that Bairdo's poem was written shortly before a wedding in Ferrara in January of 1487.
-I hope to show that it is quite likely that Boiardo's poem, whenever it was written, was inspired by Pico's book.
+Trionfi estimates that Boiardo's poem was written shortly before a wedding in Ferrara in January of 1487.
+This estimate is not shared by Boiardo's commentators, who think it was considerably earlier, sometime in the 1460s or 1470s (see Foa, ed.
+(1993), Boiardo, I Tarocchi, pp. 8-9, cited at https://forum.tarothistory.com/viewtopic.php?p=27607#p27607).

 What Pico wrote in his section on "Hermes the Egyptian" is as follows: